Zeetaz/FancyTracker/README.md

 ## Credits

 Originally created by [Frans Rosén](https://twitter.com/fransrosen).
 This version is a standalone adaptation built on top of his work.

+Of course, credit is due the AI overlords as well.

 ## License